-- You will see the Pleiades star cluster, a group of six stars.
+- The Pleiades look like a small misty dipper of six stars.
 It’s an obvious sight if you have dark, clear skies.

 As Alfred, Lord Tennyson wrote: